canonical-ols/snapstore-snap-docs/docs/reference/feature-list.md

     * Enterprise Store can communicate with the Snap Store directly or through an HTTPS forward proxy

-* Caching of the downloaded snaps
+* Caching of downloaded snaps

 * [Overriding revisions](../how-to/overrides.md) of specific snaps for all connected devices